Every beverage container you return goes through a recycling process to be used in many other commercially useful products.

 3. Sale to consumer

-The container is sold to a consumer along with a beverage container deposit fee, and sometimes the container recycling fee is included as part of the Alberta Recycling Process.
+The container is sold to a consumer, which includes a deposit fee and sometimes a Container Recycling Fee, as part of the Alberta recycling process.

 4. Consumption of beverage by customer